MicrosoftDocs/memdocs/memdocs/intune/user-help/set-or-change-your-password-windows.md

 2. Select **Change a password**.
 3. Follow the on-screen prompts to set a new password.

-Still need help?
-* See the Microsoft Support article for Windows 10 sign-in options and account protection for more details about each sign-in option.
+For additional help:

 * Contact your IT support person for help with password requirements, Company Portal, or network access issues.
-For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).  s
+For contact information, check the [Company Portal website](https://go.microsoft.com/fwlink/?linkid=2010980).
+* For more information about the other sign-in options in Windows 10, see [Windows 10 sign-in options and account protection](https://support.microsoft.com/help/4468253/windows-10-sign-in-options-and-privacy).